 - Gaining Experience.
 Living abroad is a wonderful way to build up your resume and obtain valuable work experience for a variety of different fields.
 It can show employers that you are adaptable, flexible, independent, and knowledgeable, and that you are also worldly.
 It will also allow you to have countless personal growth opportunities that will benefit you for the rest of your life.
 I’ve never heard a person say that they regretted traveling.
 Nor have I encountered anyone who was unable to find work after teaching English abroad.
 If nothing else, you will always have a practical skill to fall back on.

-Since I moved to Cusco, my Spanish improved, I made several wonderful new friends, I learned how to Salsa, cook new dishes, cope with a language barrier and culture shock, and how to overcome many other obstacles.
+Moving to Cusco to teach English afforded me so many life-changing opportunities.
+My Spanish improved, I made several wonderful new friends, I learned how to Salsa, cook new dishes, cope with a language barrier and culture shock, and how to overcome many other obstacles.
 I was able to travel to several towns in Peru and even Bolivia, Chile and Argentina, and I gained valuable work experience (without having to conform to a 9 to 5 desk job).

 I grew in many ways, and I owe it all to globalization and the growing market for learning English as a second language.